 Where to Sleep

 It seems that overnight stays are not permitted at this airport.
 For uninterrupted sleep, hotels are nearby.
-See our Airport Hotels section below for locations or read some traveller airport reviews for more tips.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 If sleeping in Lanzarote Airport does not appeal to you, there are hotels near the airport: